Games List - Alpha Order

 "This game will be an asset to the RTTP game library and fulfills a need for additional art history games that also help convey ideas of culture, identity and politics.
 Students would learn a lot playing this game and I think it would be something memorable that increases their enjoyment of art as something to which they are entitled to have an opinion and something which brings joy to their lives.
 I teach at a Hispanic-serving institution.
 When I taught Art in Paris, about a third of the students went to an art museum for the first time (and it wasn’t a requirement or expectation for the course).
 I think this game would be even more relevant and interesting because it relates to the cultures and heritage of Latinx families."

 "This game is well-constructed.
-The IM is clear and extremely well-organized.
-I think it provides strong support to novice and experienced GMs."
+The Instructor's Manual is clear and extremely well-organized.
+I think it provides strong support to novice and experienced Game Masters."